consbio/mbtileserver/README.md

 Flags:
   -c, --cert string         X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
   -d, --dir string          Directory containing mbtiles files. (default "./tilesets")
-      --domain string       Domain name of this server.
+      --disable-preview     Disable map preview for each tileset (enabled by default) --disable-svc-list    Disable services list endpoint (enabled by default) --disable-tilejson    Disable TileJSON endpoint for each tileset (enabled by default) --domain string       Domain name of this server.
 NOTE: only used for AutoTLS.
       --dsn string          Sentry DSN
+      --enable-arcgis       Enable ArcGIS Mapserver endpoints
       --enable-reload       Enable graceful reload
       --generate-ids        Automatically generate tileset IDs instead of using relative path -h, --help                help for mbtileserver
   -k, --key string          TLS private key
-      --path string         URL root path of this server (if behind a proxy) -p, --port int            Server port.
+  -p, --port int            Server port.
 Default is 443 if --cert or --tls options are used, otherwise 8000. (default -1) -r, --redirect            Redirect HTTP to HTTPS
-  -s, --secret-key string   Shared secret key used for HMAC request authentication -t, --tls                 Auto TLS via Let's Encrypt -v, --verbose             Verbose logging
+      --root-url string     URL root path of this server (if behind a proxy) (default "/services") -s, --secret-key string   Shared secret key used for HMAC request authentication --tiles-only          Only enable tile endpoints (shortcut for --disable-svc-list --disable-tilejson --disable-preview) -t, --tls                 Auto TLS via Let's Encrypt -v, --verbose             Verbose logging
 ```